 Bonus tip — Consider contacting a few presenters several weeks ahead of the conference that you would be especially interested in meeting and set up a time to grab a coffee or lunch.

-Prepare your presentation: There are three types of presentations that can be requested for LPSC: oral, poster, and print (title) only.
-(The latter is for the benefit of those who want to present their research but cannot attend the conference.)
+Prepare your presentation: There are two types of presentations that can be requested for LPSC: oral and poster.
 Oral presentations are limited to one per first author.
-All decisions for assigned method of presentation are made by the program committee, and all decisions are final.
+All decisions for assigned method of presentation are made by the Program Committee, and all decisions are final.
 We strongly encourage you to read the Speaker Instructions and Poster Instructions before you start preparing your presentation.

 Pack for your trip: The conference dress code is business casual.
 We recommend wearing comfortable shoes and dressing in layers because the meeting rooms can get cold.
 Remember, this is an opportunity to leave a good impression on future employers and collaborators, so you’ll want to look professional.
-Be sure to pack your poster if you’re presenting one or use the onsite poster printing service and have it waiting for you when you arrive on the first floor of the conference venue.
+Be sure to pack your poster if you’re presenting one, or use the onsite poster printing service and have it waiting for you on the first floor of the conference venue when you arrive.
 Bring plenty of business cards for all the new connections you’ll make.

 Bonus tip — International travelers should bring a U.S. power adapter.

 Check-in: The check-in location for the conference is on the upper level of The Woodlands Waterway Marriott Hotel and Convention Center in The Woodlands, Texas.
 The conference registration desk will be open from 4:00 p.m. to 8:00 p.m. on March 15, and beginning at 8:00 a.m. each morning during the week.
 Print out your conference badge at one of the kiosks and pick up other conference materials.
 Feel free to stop by the registration desk at any point during the conference for assistance.
 Conference staff will help you locate sessions and answer any questions that come up during your trip.